roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 * Finally add the *motors_adv* command to the loop, so that the variable current_speed is sent to the motors.
 After completing these steps, your buggy should start moving the decelerate from 100 to 0.
 Now change the initial speed to 70 and see what happens.

-**Question 3.7a:**  Make the script goto_speed into a function, and add an input parameter into the function definition which allows the user to choose the number of steps taken to reach the desired speed.
-Generate another script which called fast_slow.m, this script should use the function goto_speed to do the following:
+**Question 3.9:**  Make the script goto_speed into a function, and add an input parameter into the function definition which allows the user to choose the number of steps taken to reach the desired speed.
+Generate another script which called q3_9.m, this script should use the function goto_speed to do the following:

 * Accelerate the buggy from a standing start to 100% speed over a period of 10 seconds.